ramji28/ramji28.github.io/README.md

 Hello, I'm Ram Prakash Shanmugam.

-This is the my github page of my personal [website](https://rprakash.com/).
-The website is based on the [**Chirpy**][chirpy].
-I have modified the theme for my need.
+This is the github page of my personal [website](https://rprakash.com/).
+The website is based on the [**Chirpy**][chirpy] theme.
+I have modified the theme for my needs.

-Please feel to fork it and modfiy for your need.
+Please feel to fork it and modify for your needs.

 ## License